olgOk/CohortProject_2020/Project_4_Ising_Annealer/README.md

 ### [Task 2: ](Task_2.ipynb) Some Simple Spin Glasses
 In this task, two different annealing schedules (the exponential and linear schedule) were implemented and compared against one another.
-These two schedules were tested on the Ising model aswell as for the fully connected Mattis model.
+These two schedules were tested on the Ising model aswell as the fully connected Mattis model.
 The results of these calculations are illustrated in the figures below.

 <p align="center">